 One of the largest obstacles to the widespread adoption of blockchain is the confusion it entails.
 For example, each crypto wallet has a unique public address.
 On Ethereum, these are 42 characters long, made up of numbers 0-9 and letters a-f.
-Public addresses are meant to be your 'home' on the blockchain, where you can receive and send cryptocurrency, as well as confirm ownership of assets for interaction with smart contracts and decentralized applications.
-The public address is like a user's bank account and passport, all in one, so it's very important to get it right.
+Public addresses are meant to be your 'home' on the blockchain, where you can receive and send cryptocurrency, as well as confirm ownership of assets and data for interaction with smart contracts and decentralized applications.
+The public address is like a user's bank account, passport, and personal website, all in one, so it's very important to get it right.
 And yet, these strings of characters look a lot like gibberish to most people and mistaking even one character can mean the loss of assets forever.

 Companies like Unstoppable Domains (UD) and the Ethereum Name Service (ENS) are working to ease that confusion through the use of more memorable naming systems for public addresses.
 With a domain name, your public address “0x3d2a6B23E2d22ba6D10bcCA44BE2dCA110BBcedA” becomes, for example, “MyEtherDomain.crypto”, making it much easier and safer to manage, send to friends, and receive payments.
 Each domain can direct assets to multiple public addresses on different blockchains, so you can have a single email-like destination for all crypto assets.

 Out with the Old, In with the New

 Domain names are not new to blockchain technology, yet a surprising amount of crypto enthusiasts aren’t using them.
 Drawing from conversations in online communities and requests for support, it’s apparent that too many people seem content with their copy and paste methods.
 Even users who have lost assets from a single mistyped character of their public address, from accidentally copying the wrong address, or from having their clipboard hijacked by malware, don't seem to be aware that other options are available.